instrumental etymology

 Descendants of struere

-construction infrastructure reconstruction structure
+construction structure

 Descendants of struo

-construct destroy destroying destruction instruct instruction instructor obstruction reconstruct
+construct destroy instruction